 According to Michigan law, any person performing lead-based paint activities in houses built before 1978, or in child-occupied facilities, must be certified by the Department of Community Health.

 The lists below are regularly updated, but may not be completely accurate.
 If you have a person or company's name, you can check their certification here: http://w3.lara.state.mi.us/free/ .
-If they are currently certified, the status will be listed as active or certified.
+Please ensure that you click on the both published certification number to see if they are currently certified, the status will be listed as active or certified.
 If they are not current, the status will be listed as lapsed.

 Some of the lists may be long and will take a moment to load.